filviu/blog/content/posts/2014/2014-11-04-benchmark-comparison-of-intel-rst-raid-and-microsoft-storage-spaces-pool.md

   - temp_on

 ---
-I [posted][1] last time that I upgraded my workstation&#8217;s mechanical storage.
-Since I had a hard time deciding between using storage spaces and my motherboard&#8217;s Intel RST sollution I searched some comparisons but couldn&#8217;t find any so I decided to make my own mini benchmark.
+I [posted][1] last time that I upgraded my workstation's mechanical storage.
+Since I had a hard time deciding between using storage spaces and my motherboard's Intel RST sollution I searched some comparisons but couldn't find any so I decided to make my own mini benchmark.

 ## Hardware